mmmonteiro/designethics/README.md

-# The Designer's Code of Ethics
+# The Designer’s Code of Ethics

 ### A designer is first and foremost a human being.